 Richards Layton has been instrumental in shaping Delaware’s flexible statutory framework that allows investors, entrepreneurs, and managers to fashion their business organizations in the most efficient configuration.
 That insider’s perspective is fundamental to our effectiveness at helping our clients, including major national and international businesses, structure and implement their commercial transactions.

-Directors of our firm are the current and past chairs of the Delaware State Bar Association’s UCC Committee.
-We have been instrumental in the drafting of Delaware’s version of Revised Article 9 of the Delaware UCC, which deals with the perfection and enforcement of security interests.
+Directors of our firm are the current or past chairs of the Delaware State Bar Association’s UCC Committee and the Commercial Law Section.
+We have been instrumental in the drafting of Delaware’s version of Revised Article 9 of the UCC, which deals with the perfection and enforcement of security interests.
 Delaware’s role as a primary jurisdiction of organization for business entities gives great weight to the state’s UCC provisions, and clients rely on our UCC opinions in hundreds of complex transactions every year.

 On August 18, 2023, Governor John Carney signed Senate Bill No. 157 (“SB 157”) into law.
 SB 157 incorporates amendments, approved by the Uniform Law Commission in 2022, into the Delaware Uniform Commercial Code (“Delaware UCC”).
 These 2023 amendments include, but are not limited to: Creating a new Article 12 to address “controllable electronic records” (“CERs”)…

 Delaware Laws & Programs Affecting Business presents an introduction to Delaware and an overview of the laws and programs relating to doing business in the State.
 Our economy is diverse, and our legal framework is intentionally crafted to foster robust business activity.
 Our widely copied business laws lead the nation in clarity and predictability.
 Government…